Entity Resolution Engine

 Typo detection

-Measures character insertions, deletions, and substitutions to catch data-entry errors and fat-finger typos.
+Measures insertions, deletions, and substitutions to catch data-entry errors and common typos.

 Jaro-Winkler